Nikhileshrana/simbian-assignment/README.md

 The project is built with the Next.js App Router, using TypeScript and Tailwind CSS for styling, as per the requirements.
 It has been deployed on Vercel.

+### Areas of Improvement
+- Dynamic data fetching
+- Adding Graphs and charts for more insights
+- Using of ShadCN ui components for faster and smoother development process

 ## ✨ Features

 - **Next.js Framework**: Next.js Framework used with App Router